benbalter/problem_child/README.md

 run ProblemChild::App
 ```

-Note that you will lose access to the bundled jQuery & Bootstrap libraries and will have to put copies into your new public folder to use them.
+Note that you will lose access to the bundled jQuery & Bootstrap libraries and will have to put copies into your new public directory to use them.

 ## Creating pull requests